 By volunteering with the Foundation you can contribute to its growth and strength by participating in a wide variety of activities, such as Track maintenance, guiding, helping at community events and assisting in the Foundation’s office.

-However, before undertaking any volunteer work with the Foundation you must be registered as a volunteer with the Department of Environment and Conservation (DEC).
+However, before undertaking any volunteer work with the Foundation you must be registered as a volunteer with the Parks and Wildlife Service.
 We'll arrange this for you.
 The key roles are outlined below.

 The Eyes on the Ground Maintenance Program is sponsored by Newmont Boddington Gold and administered by the Volunteer Coordinator at the Bibbulmun Track Foundation.

 The Bibbulmun Track is divided into 147 maintenance sections, varying in length from 5-10km.
 Some sections include a campsite.
 Volunteers adopt a section of the Track and are trained to look after it.
 Their role is essential in ensuring that the Track remains well-kept and well-loved.
 Each section is maintained by a team which may consist of one person working on their own, a group of friends, family or work mates.
 Sometimes the responsibility for a section may be shared by more than one team.

 A Field Day is held annually in each district as part of your training.
 It is expected that each volunteer will attend one Field Day each year.
 In addition to practical training, these days provide a chance to meet the Volunteer Coordinator, Parks and Wildlife Service staff and other volunteers.

 Maintenance volunteers receive the newsletter, Maintenance Matters, four times a year to keep them up to date with maintenance issues.

 Volunteers supply their own tools - secateurs, a small saw and a hammer are usually sufficient.
 If required, Parks and Wildlife Service will supply a rake hoe for the team which must be returned when the team retires.